 (Photo: Christos Theodorides)

-Peo general secretary Sotiroula Charalambous highlighted participation across Cyprus and referenced low-wage workers.
-Leaders from the remaining nine unions also spoke.
+Peo general secretary Sotiroula Charalambous highlighted the turnout across Cyprus and referenced low-wage workers.

 Political parties also chimed in with statements.

-The Green party called for modernising CoLA to ensure universal application, suggested adjustments based on wage levels, and urged all social partners to use the situation to implement fair distribution.
+The Green party called for modernising CoLA to ensure universal application, suggested adjustments based on wage levels, and urged all stakeholders to use the situation to implement fair distribution.

 Far-right political party Elam said it is monitoring developments and highlighted that over 50 per cent of workers do not currently receive CoLA.
 The party proposed revising financial criteria to ensure workers receive CoLA without losing other social benefits